 processes, file systems and virtualization.
 Students will develop elements

-of a fairly complete operating system during the course of the semester.
+of a fairly complete operating system during the course of the summer session.

 Since many students are registering now, I felt that I

 should post some important